Everything You Need To Know About The Yacht Week

 IS IT INSANE?

 However, it doesn’t have to be super crazy.
 Each night there are 1-3 different Yacht Week organized events.
 If you want to drink all day, go to all three parties, and stay out until 6am, you can.
-We, on the other hand, spent most of our days adventuring sober and went to at most two parties per night, some nights barely drinking and heading home early to lay on the boat star-gazing and talking about life (or sloths).
+We, on the other hand, spent most of our days adventuring sober (saving our drinking for the organized events) and some nights even headed home early to lay on the boat star-gazing and talking about life together.

 Get a hostess.
 Why?
 Imagine waking up on a boat, possibly sea-sick, possibly hungover, and having to cook for yourself and/or for your entire crew in a hot yacht kitchen below deck possibly during stormy weather.
 Sound fun?
 No. There's nothing better than a hostess because they make the magic happen - they cook for you, they make dinner reservations for you, they really do everything your skipper does not.
 If you want to have a relaxing vacation, free of work, you need one.
 They are worth it 100 times over, I promise.